yuanxiaochenAC/EvoAgentX/docs/tutorial/textgrad_optimizer.md

 - `optimizer_llm`: The LLM used to optimize the workflow
 - `batch_size`: The batch size for optimization
 - `max_steps`: The maximum number of optimization steps
+- `evaluator`: The evaluator to perform evaluation during optimization.
 - `eval_interval`: The number of steps between evaluations
 - `eval_rounds`: The number of evaluation rounds
 - `eval_config`: The evaluation configuration during optimization (passed to `TextGradOptimizer.evaluate()`).
 For example, if we don't want to evaluate on the entire development set, we can set  `eval_config = {"sample_k": 100}` to only evaluate on 100 random samples from the development set.
-- `collate_func`: The collate function to convert the raw example to the expected input for the workflow
-- `output_postprocess_func`: The output postprocess function to process the output of the workflow for evaluation
-- `max_workers`: The maximum number of workers for evaluation
 - `save_interval`: The number of steps between saving the workflow graph
 - `save_path`: The path to save the workflow graph
 - `rollback`: Whether to rollback to the best workflow graph during optimization